 For larger well-established companies that already have dozens or hundreds of terabytes—or even petabytes—of data, a data intelligence and automation platform can help you find the files you need, apply classification tags, and streamline compliance, even if that data is dispersed across many storage locations.

 As mentioned, we believe we are just seeing the beginning of regulations around data privacy and protection.
 As more and more businesses go online every year, data is growing exponentially.
 As you are getting ready for next year, think now about how you will regularly audit your data policies and processes.
 This cannot be a one-and-done event, as these laws will evolve and grow, as will your company and your data needs.

 If your organization has a large amount of stored data that will be complex to audit, take time now to plan how to tackle that as soon as possible.
 You don’t want to be caught out of compliance before taking the necessary steps.

 These data protection laws are in place to do just that: protect consumers and their data from nefarious breaches.
 It is the responsibility of organizations to take care when requesting and storing data of customers in their systems.

-There are things that can be done right away to improve your compliance with these regulations.
+There are things that can be done right away to improve your corporate regulatory compliance with these rules.
 If your organization is struggling to manage your data, Aparavi has solutions that put you in control of your data.
 Contact Aparavi today and learn more about our data compliance solution.